+Figure 5.
+Lever Piston Pump working principle.

-In this pump design the operator pulls the lever down, which in turn lifts the piston up.
+In the lever piston pump design the operator pulls the lever down, which in turn lifts the piston up.
 This creates a pressure difference, bringing water into the PVC pipe from the inlet pipe.
 When the operator pushes the lever back up, the water is pushed through the outlet pipe.

 Treadle Pump Design